We

 With

-overcome by a vision of the Italian with
+Voreli: a vision of the squirrelly Italian with

 blood all over his hands.
 Writing down

-past Duncan and move on to Parrish, Kovack
+past Duncan and move on to Parrish, a

 stops writing and shows Brent what he